 Frequently Asked Questions About Solar in Queens

-On average, Queens homeowners spend approximately $1,282 per year on energy bills.
+On average, Queens homeowners spend around $1,880 per year on power bills.
 Once you repay your solar array, you could save $1,672.08 per kilowatt you produce.

 Yes, solar energy is readily available in Queens.
-About 14,369 homes in Queens generate or access solar power, and New York has about 10,740 jobs comprising its solar economy.
+A growing number of area homes generate or access solar power on-site or through utility grids, and New York has about 10740 jobs making up its solar economy.

 What's the average solar system size in Queens?

-A typical Queens solar home has a 3.8-kW panel array, but you might need a larger system if your energy needs are higher.
-Solar installers will evaluate your property's energy consumption and roof shading to recommend the right system for you.
+A typical Queens solar home uses a 3.8-kW panel array, but you might need a larger system if your energy needs are more demanding.
+Solar experts will evaluate your property's power usage and roof shading to determine the appropriate system for you.

 How are a solar lease and PPA different?

-After you sign a PPA, your solar provider will not charge to install or maintain your new panel array.
+After you sign a PPA, your solar provider will not charge to set up and take care of your new panel array.
 Instead, you'll pay them only for the electricity you generate.
-Typically, PPAs last for 10-25 years or until you "buy out" of the contract.
+Typically, PPAs last for 10–25 years or until you "buy out" of the contract.

 Sources